kajott/CompoKit/README.md

 - **DOS Emulator:** [DOSBox](https://www.dosbox.com/) and [DOSBox-X](https://dosbox-x.com/)
 - **Text Editor:** [Notepad++](https://notepad-plus-plus.org/)
 - **PDF Viewer:** [SumatraPDF](https://www.sumatrapdfreader.org/)
-- Graphics compo background music: a selection of nice, not too "aggressive" demoscene music **(TODO)**
+- Graphics compo background music
+  - a selection of nice, not too bombastic demoscene music *(not included in the repository)*
+  - a script ("`play_shuffled.cmd`") to generate shuffled playlists of whole directories and play them back, using the [Balanced Shuffle](https://keyj.emphy.de/balanced-shuffle/) algorithm
 - an installation of Google Chrome is required for some features, but **not** included
   - there is, however, a script that calls Chrome with `--allow-file-access-from-files` where JavaScript demos can simply be dragged and dropped onto